Ever wanted to know more about beautiful Camarillo? Here are 10 fun facts about our charming city.

 4. Camarillo White Horses

 Another of Adolfo Camarillo’s legacies, the Camarillo White Horse has been bred in Ventura County since the early 20th Century.
 In 1910, Camarillo bought Sultan, a beautiful stallion he found in the California State Fair in Sacramento.
 After breeding him with his Morgan mares, Camarillo created a line of stunning horses with characteristics that include pink skin and a pure white coat.
 Thanks to their beauty, the Camarillo White Horses even appeared in the opening ceremony of the Los Angeles Olympics in 1932.
-While they are mostly kept by private owners, you can often see them for yourself in the Camarillo Christmas Parade.
+While they are mostly kept by private owners, you can often see them for yourself at Adolfo’s Birthday Celebration and in the Camarillo Christmas Parade.

 5. World Class Outlet Mall